samvera/questioning_authority/README.md

 To develop this gem, clone the repository, then run:

     bundle install
-    rake
+    rake ci

 This will install the gems, create a dummy application under spec/internal and run the tests.
-After you've made changes, remove the entire spec/internal directory so that further tests and run against a new dummy application.
+After you've made changes, make sure you've included tests and run the test suite with a new sample application:

+    rake engine_cart:clean
+    rake ci

+Commit your features into a new branch and submit a pull request.

-## Compatability
+## Compatibility

 Currently, it is compatible with Rails 4.0 and 4.1 under both Ruby 2.0 and 2.1.